terrylinooo/mynote/README.txt

 - Change its name from Githuber to Mynote because of possible trademark issue.
 - Reorganize theme files - refer to the official theme file structure.
 - Strengthen theme customizer.

+= 1.0.11 =

+- Fix issues to pass the theme review.